 Should you require any further information please contact the IT Helpdesk

-SharePoint is a cloud storage solution that allows you to share documents with your team and manage your research project.
-All research data and documentation associated with the project, including research tools, signed consent forms, and other project documentation should be stored within the project’s unique SharePoint Online (SPO) site.
-SharePoint replaces the previous RCSI V: drive system.
-(Please note, when applying for ethical approval for research with human subjects, you are required to upload templates of the consent form, participant information leaflet, study protocol, questionnaire/survey if relevant, along with the Data Protection Impact Statement to RIMs, but are not asked to submit signed consent forms).
+SharePoint and personal data: Signed consent forms and other personal data gathered in the course of the research can be stored within your project SPO for the duration of the research project.
+Please note: When applying for ethical approval for research with human subjects, you are required to upload templates of the consent form, participant information leaflet, study protocol, questionnaire/survey if relevant, along with the Data Protection Impact Statement to RIMs.
+You are not asked to submit signed consent forms via RIMs.

 For more information please see the CESSDA Data Management Expert Guide: Backup.

-The following RCSI Research IT resources are suitable for processing large datasets that require compute resources that exceed what is possible with a desktop computer or a single server e.g. ‘omics research.
+The following RCSI Research IT resources are suitable for processing large datasets that require compute resources that exceed what is possible with a desktop computer or a single server e.g. ‘omics research:

 The RCSI Research IT Request Form can be used to request access to RCSI Research IT resources, or changes to resources as follows: